sunw4r/creepedin/PRIVACY.md

 ## Introduction

-Welcome to the privacy policy of CreepdeIn.
+Welcome to the privacy policy of CreepedIn.
 This policy aims to inform you about how we handle your personal information when you use our extension.

 ## Collection and Use of Information